allan-stewart/react-hogwarts-tdd-kata/README.md

 There is not supposed to be any kind of pure-blood requirement for registering for courses at Hogwarts. **I'll just delete those lines.**

 Wait.
 It's always better to use a test to expose a bug.
-That's something to put into your Remembrall. **Okay, I'll change the existing test.
-The specific house shouldn't matter, so I'll just remove Slytherin.**
+That's something to put into your Remembrall. **Okay, I'm changing the existing test.
+The specific house shouldn't matter, so I am removing `Slytherin`.**

 ``test/unit/actions/wizard-actions.spec.js``
 ```js